blakeblackshear/frigate/docs/docs/configuration/autotracking.md

 ### I tried calibrating my camera, but it is stuck at 0%.

 This is often caused by the same reason as above - the `MoveStatus` ONVIF parameter is not changing due to a bug in Hikvision firmware.

+### I'm seeing this error in the logs: "Autotracker: motion estimator couldn't get transformations".
+What does this mean?

+To maintain object tracking during PTZ moves, Frigate tracks the motion of your camera based on the details of the frame.
+If you are seeing this message, it could mean that your `zoom_factor` may be set too high or the scene around your detected object does not have enough details (like hard edges or color variatons).
+Try reducing `zoom_factor` or finding a way to alter the scene around your object.